 A leading global manufacturer of longitudinally welded large-diameter pipes relies on the special machine manufacturer from the Siegerland region.
 With the new Graebener® Pipe Bending Press, the global player optimizes its production processes and is able to manufacture an enormous range of the most diverse special pipes with a wide range of dimensions and extreme diameter-to-wall thickness ratios.

 Another economic plus point common to all Graebener® Pipe Bending Presses is the enlarged stroke of the bending sword as well as its stable lateral guidance.
-The enlarged stroke ensures that the sword can be completely pulled out of the tube after completion of the bending process.
-This means that the remaining gap in the tube can be closed directly in the machine with the aid of the sword itself.
-The stable lateral guidance makes this process possible even for small, thick-walled tubes.
+The enlarged stroke ensures that the sword can be completely pulled out of the pipe after completion of the bending process.
+This means that the remaining gap in the pipe can be closed directly in the machine with the aid of the sword itself.
+The stable lateral guidance makes this process possible even for small, thick-walled pipes.
 An additional pipe closing press, as would be regularly used, is thus no longer necessary.

 With the Graebener® Pipe Bending Press, investment volumes can be reduced and production cycles shortened - the basis for a long-term economical production process.